thomasabishop/eolas/Hardware/CPU/CPU_architecture.md

 ## Arithmetic Logic Unit

 This is the hub of the CPU, where the binary calculations occur.
 It comprises [logic gates](/Hardware/Logic_Gates/Logic_gates.md) that execute the instructions passed from memory.
-This is where the data stored by the registers is acted upon..
+This is where the data stored by the registers is acted upon.

 It can execute arithmetic on binary numbers and logical operations.
+This is where you will find operations conducted by adders and half-adders etc.

 This is the heart of the CPU; all the other components on the CPU chip are appendanges to the execution that occures within the ALU.
 It is also what is meant by the **core** processor that is referred to in hardware specs of computers, for instance _dual-core_, _quad core_ etc.